Akamai to acquire LayerX to enforce AI usage control on any browser. Get details

 The Zero Trust security model

 The concept of Zero Trust security offers far greater protection for enterprises than traditional perimeter defenses.
-Zero Trust security assumes that every user identity, device, system, and application is already compromised.
-ZTNA is a critical solution for any enterprise that wants to transition to a Zero Trust security model.
+Zero Trust security operates under an ‘assume breach’ mindset, meaning systems are designed with the expectation that attackers may already have gained access to parts of the environment.
+ZTNA is a critical security solution for any enterprise that wants to transition to a Zero Trust security model.

 ZTNA is an architecture that grants secure access to applications and resources based on strong authentication, authorization, and context.

 A ZTNA architecture provides access only to the applications and workloads that employees need to do their jobs, and not the entire network.
-Where an application is hosted is irrelevant — on-premises, public, or private cloud — authenticated users only get access to applications that they have been authorized to use.
+Where an application is hosted is irrelevant — on-premises, public, or private cloud — authenticated users only get granular access to applications that they have been authorized to use.
 And with a ZTNA architecture, the employee’s location is irrelevant — the same access policies are applied when they are working from the office on the corporate network, at home, or at their favorite coffee shop.
+This ensures consistent protection for remote users and hybrid workforces.

-A typical ZTNA solution uses a cloud-hosted Identity-Aware Proxy (IAP) that provides granular application access based on real-time signals such as user identity information and device posture signals.
+Many ZTNA solutions use a broker or proxy service — sometimes implemented as an identity-aware proxy — that evaluates user identity and contextual signals before connecting users to applications.
 The second component is an access connector, most typically a virtual machine, which is deployed where private applications are deployed — on-premises or in cloud environments.
 The access connector links to the private application and makes an outbound connection to the IAP.
 When a user wants to access an application, the IAP authenticates the user, validates the device, and authorizes access to the application.
 The user is only granted access to applications that they need to do their job role and furthermore, that access is continuously assessed.
 If the device posture changes, then access can be revoked in near-real time.

 How does ZTNA increase security posture?